th3r4ven/Bifrost/README.md

 ### Virustotal

+**Bifrost is currently detected by Windows defender, I'm already trying to solve this "problem", and bypass it again.**

 Virustotal detection was **5/67** when there was none defense against sandbox execution.

 Antivirus that detected Bifrost as malicious was `SecureAge APEX`, `Jiangmin`, `Cynet`, `Zillya` and `Palo Alto Networks`